green-coding-solutions/website/content/blog/reducing-image-size.md

 Would a smaller image size reduce the total energy required to run it?

-We have made images that contain an environment for running [Puppeteer](https://github.com/puppeteer/puppeteer) that we use for testing.
+We created images on [our Docker Hub](https://hub.docker.com/u/greencoding) that contain an environment for running [Puppeteer](https://github.com/puppeteer/puppeteer) that we use for testing.
 They are based of off an Ubuntu base image and include a browser and Puppeteer installed via npm.

 We started with the assumption that reducing the image size would require less energy